 loading spinner

-Good Dopamine vs Bad Dopamine: How to Understand the Difference
+Good Dopamine vs Bad Dopamine: Is Your Brain Addicted to the Wrong Reward?

 By Will Moore

 In today's hyper-connected, instant-gratification world, we're often pulled in different directions.
-From the highs of social media likes to the lows of work stress, our brain constantly fluctuates, primarily because of dopamine, a key neurotransmitter.
-This complex chemical messenger plays a significant role in our daily lives, dictating everything from our mood swings to our impulse control.
+From the highs of social media likes to the lows of work stress, our brain’s reward system is constantly in flux—primarily because of dopamine, a key neurotransmitter.
+This complex chemical messenger plays a significant role in our daily lives, influencing everything from our mood swings to our impulse control.

 How Dopamine Affects Mood and Behavior